-Among women of all ages, those who reported not having insurance were slightly less likely to report having ever had a Pap test (95 percent vs. 91 percent).
+Among women of all ages, those who reported not having insurance were slightly less likely to report having ever had a Pap test (95 percent vs. 90 percent).

-Among women in the age groups 18-64, 40-64, and 65-70, women without insurance were less likely to report that their most recent pap test was within the past year.
+Among women in each age group, women without insurance were less likely to report that their most recent pap test was within the past year.
 They were also less likely to report that their most recent pap test was within the past three years.